inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 + THEME_LOGO="images/my-logo.png"
 ```

-You also need to run `update` as above and additionally restart the server:
+You also need to run `assets update` as above and additionally restart the server:

 ```bash
 ^C